Read in: IT 🇮🇹 EN 🇺🇸

 The motherboard was quite dust-dirty, so I thoroughly cleaned and deoxidated contacts by appropriate spray.

-I replaced all capacitors, also adding a capacitor that was not present on the motherboard.
-Evidently, to save on components, some capacitors were not installed (I found the same situation on other Commodore computers).
-Electrolytic capacitors function as a filter of the supply voltage and, unfortunately, have a defect: the liquid electrolyte present inside, tends to evaporate over the years.
-That is why electrolytic capacitors must still be replaced on vintage electronic cards.
-Some capacitors on the motherboard, in fact, had out-of-tolerance capabilities and leaks.
+I replaced all the capacitors, also adding a capacitor that was not present on the motherboard.
+Evidently, to save on the components, some capacitors were not installed (I also found the same situation on other computers Commodore).
+Electrolytic capacitors have the function of filtering the supply voltage and, unfortunately, they have a defect: the liquid electrolyte inside, tends to evaporate over the years.
+That's why, on vintage electronic cards, electrolytic capacitors must still be replaced.
+In fact, some capacitors present on the motherboard had skills outside tolerance and losses.

 Other types of capacitor and other components do not suffer from aging, as is the case with electrolytic capacitors, so they should only be replaced if damaged.